Parents Worry Congress Won't Fund The Children's Health Insurance Program

 But Pennsylvania's CHIP program is forecast to run out of money in February.

-Though nine million kids across the U.S. get their health insurance through CHIP, Congress let the program expire Sept.
+Though 9 million kids across the U.S. get their health insurance through CHIP, Congress let the program expire Sept.
 30.

-Since then, states have been burning through the cash that remains in their CHIP accounts, and parents, doctors and state officials are wondering if Congress will save what has traditionally been a popular program with strong bipartisan support.
+Since then, states have been burning through the cash that remains in their CHIP accounts, and parents, doctors and state officials are wondering whether Congress will save what has traditionally been a popular program with strong bipartisan support.

 "CHIP is probably one of the most successful government programs we've enacted in the last couple of decades," says Timothy McBride, a professor of health economics at Washington University in St. Louis and chairman of that state's Medicaid oversight committee, which also oversees CHIP.